sherrymax/acs-examples/acs-ais-ICR-intelligence/readme.md

 2. Install/Deploy `Alfresco Intelligence Services`.
 > Note: ADP Users should deploy AIS using `./adp.py deploy ai` followed by STOP and START of all containers.

-3. Develop the Javascript for OCR extraction and updating the metadata.
+3. Develop the Javascript for ICR extraction and updating the metadata.

 <details>
   <summary>Expand this section for the javascript.</summary>

 ``` javascript
 var doc = document;